jschicht/Indx2Csv/readme.txt

 A custom error value to put with errors in timestamp decode.
 Default value is '0000-00-00 00:00:00', which is compatible with MySql, and represents and invalid timestamp value for NTFS.
 /IndxSize:
 The size of the INDX records.
 Default is 4096.
+/VerifyFragment:
+Boolean value for activating a simple validation on a fragment only, and not full parser.
+Can be 0 or 1.
+Will by default write fixed fragment to OutFragment.bin unless otherwise specified in /OutFragmentName:
+/OutFragmentName:
+The output filename to write the fixed fragment to, if /VerifyFragment: is set to 1.
+If omitted, the default filename is OutFragment.bin.
+/CleanUp:
+Boolean value for cleaning up all output if no entries could be decoded.
+Default value is 1.
+Can be 0 or 1.
+This setting makes the most sense if program is run in loop in batch or similar.

 Examples:
 Indx2Csv.exe /IndxFile:c:\temp\chunk.wfixups.INDX